dowens/banter/README.md

 ## Usage

-Your middleware and route handlers can use the same interface:
+Your middleware and route handlers can have the same function signature:
 ```go
 func customMiddleware(res http.ResponseWriter, req *http.Request) {
   // Do something before the final handler executes...